 The most recent announcements are at the top.

-- The University police have created a one page handout for guidelines during an emergency.
+- The University police have created a handout for guidelines during an emergency.
 It is available here.

 For those of you with evening exams or evening classes please review this information about Campus Safety:

 When possible please walk in pairs or groups.
 See the Campus Safety Web

 site at http://www.dps.uiuc.edu/universitypolice/campussafety.html for

 Safe Rides: Offered by the Mass Transit District, SafeRides provides safe

 transportation between designated areas to University students, faculty,

 and staff.
 SafeRides is not intended to be a service of convenience, but

 rather a safe means of transportation when other travel options do not

 For more information, visit MTD Saferides website.
 To make arrangements